BitVM/BitVM/u8_state.md

 ## Unlocking Script

 Warning!
 For testing purposes, we reuse the hashes of the 2-bit commitments four times here.
 Don't do that in production.
+All hashes here should be unique.

 ```
 // Bit 1 and 2